View Lenore SUMPTER's Notice on nzherald.co.nz and share memories

 |

-SUMPTER, Lenore Marion (nee Kirkup).
+SUMPTER, Lenore Marion (Lenore) (nee Kirkup).
 Born February 16, 1937.
 Passed away on December 30, 2019 at North Shore Hospital after a short illness.
 Beloved wife of Michael (deceased), much loved mother and mother-in-law of Kristin and Graham, Craig, Hilary and Garth.
 Adored grandmother of Liam, Rory, Reuben and Flynn.
 In accordance with Lenore's wishes we have had a private family cremation.
-All are welcome to join us for a memorial gathering to celebrate her life later in January.
-Details to follow.
 In lieu of flowers donations to Women's Refuge would be appreciated.
-Enquiries to State of Grace 0800477133
+Enquiries to State of Grace 0800477133 All are welcome to join a Memorial gathering to celebrate Lenore's life on Wednesday, 22nd January, 1pm at The Officers Mess, Fort Takapuna, 170 Vauxhall Rd, Narrowneck.